Nurses needed: Public health nursing in Maine

 - 6,696 hours for non-visit case management

 The annual report also pointed out that Maine’s Public Health Nursing Program had been granted full accreditation by meeting national standards of excellence as put forth by the Community Health Accreditation Program (CHAP), a nationally recognized accrediting body.
-“We were one of, if not the only one in the nation,” said the program’s former Director Jan Morissette.
+“We were one of, if not the only one in the nation,” said the program’s former Director Jan Morrissette.

 The following year, 2011, Governor Paul LePage took office.
 It soon became clear to Jan, who had headed the Maine Public Nursing Program for six years, that there would be little to no support for the program under the new administration.
 She decided to move on.
 Her position was filled, but other open positions were not.